tonioloewald/b8r-native/README.md

 ## RAW Viewer Example

-A simpler but prettier example is the **raw-viewer** which you can check out by going into index.html and simply changing:
+A simpler but perhaps more exciting example is the **raw-viewer** which you can check out by going into index.html and simply changing:

 ```
 <b8r-component path="component/electron-file-browser"></b8r-component>